media-of-langue/LexicalTranslationCounter/documents/How_to_build_and_run_from_source.md

 If you are interrupted by an error on the way, run with the first argument being the value in `/root/src/data/output/passed_id.txt` plus one.

-## Maintainer: build a local de-en sample package
+## Maintainer: Build a Sample Asset

-For maintainers with local de-en source data, the helper below builds a small raw input package.
+The helper below builds the current de-en sample asset from local source data.
 It uses full LTC relations only to choose graph-friendly corpus rows; the packaged data itself is raw input files under `src/data/input/`.

 ```
 python3 scripts/build_sample_corpus.py --force